 We all use the internet, children aged 5-15 spend, on average, 14 hours a week online - just over two hours a day.
 Websites and apps are constantly changing and it can be difficult to keep up with an ever-changing digital world.
 Keeping children safe online is not that dissimilar to keeping them safe offline.

-What can Parents and Carer do?
+What can Parents and Carers do?

 Talk about your child’s thoughts are about what is normal for online and what behaviour they expect from others and themselves